brnco/airtable-python-examples/README.md

 ### Mind your truthiness

-In the API, a string value of "True" cannot be sent to a checkbox field as text, it has to be the Python boolean True, although it displays in Airtable RESt API docs as "true"
+In the API, a string value of "True" cannot be sent to a checkbox field as text, it has to be the Python boolean True, although it displays in Airtable REST API docs as "true"

 In the GUI, you can copy + paste data with Y/N or 1/0 and Airtable will make the conversion, but not so in the API